open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 2975
 ```

-Acquire data information, the type of data information is `dict`.
-It includes path of images in `'img_path'` field and path of segmentation labels in `'seg_map_path'` field,
+Get data information: The type of data information is `dict` which includes path of images in `'img_path'` field and path of segmentation labels in `'seg_map_path'` field,
-it also has `'label_map'` field and `'reduce_zero_label'` filed (their functions would be introduced in the next section) and `'seg_fields'` field for saving label which have been loaded, `'sample_idx'` field for index of current sample.
+and has `'label_map'` field and `'reduce_zero_label'` filed (their functions would be introduced in the next section) and `'seg_fields'` field for saving label which have been loaded, `'sample_idx'` field for index of current sample.

 ```python
 # Acquire data information of first sample in dataset